polterguy/phosphorusfive/FAQ.md

 Then mix a little bit of brilliance, and a little bit of madness to the pot - And __VOILA!__
 Phosphorus Five comes out in the other end ...

+### Who controls the development of Phosphorus Five?

+I am the Gaia Lactival Overlord, and Ajax Uhuru Uber Guru, Il Duce, Der Fuhrer and Kim Jong Il the 3rd.
+Pure 100% dictator.
+I do however take suggestions from others, and I consider myself polite.
+Contrary to many others in my position ...
+(You know who I'm talking about here I assume, without me having to mention names ... ;) )

 ### What's your email address?

 thomas@gaiasoul.com